Bubb13/EEex-Docs/source/Introduction/index.rst

 - Edit ``UI.MENU`` directly.

+**How do I add to the documentation?**

+Please follow the :ref:`Contributing<Contributing>` guide for details on how to add to, or edit, the EEex documentation.

 **Bug Reporting**

 If you should encounter any bugs, please report them to the authors at the `EEex beamdog forum <https://forums.beamdog.com/discussion/comment/1083110>`_.
 In addition, EEex is available on `GitHub <https://github.com/Bubb13/EEex>`_, so fixes and changes can be submitted by the community.